KristijanManovski/Portfolio/README.md

 ## Work Experience

+### QA Engineer, ANTWEB
+*May 2025 - December 2025
+-Performed manual and automated testing for a SaaS platform focused on reducing carbon footprints.
+-Executed test cases using Selenium, conducted API testing with Postman, and performed SQL-based data validation.
+-Identified and documented defects, collaborating with developers and product teams to ensure high-quality, sustainability-driven features.

 ### QA Engineer, Nymph
 *March 2024 - Present*
 - Conduct thorough testing on the Nymph mobile application, identifying and documenting bugs to enhance functionality, usability, and reliability.